Children laughing and playing

 What gear does my camper need for camp?

-• Each camper will receive two Zoo Crew T-shirts and a backpack with their registration.
-Campers should wear their T-shirt and bring their backpack every day they attend camp.
+Each camper will receive two green Zoo Crew T-shirts with their registration.
+Campers should wear their green camp T-shirt and bring their backpack every day they attend camp.
+Campers may also wear green camp T-shirts from previous years if they wish.

-• Caregivers will have the option to purchase additional shirts during registration or on the first day of the camp session.
+Caregivers will have the option to purchase additional shirts at tickets.lpzoo.org.

-• An open house and gear pick-up event will take place shortly before the start of camp by RSVP.
-Details will be on your registration receipt and announced via email to registered families.
+Optional gear pickup events will take place from 4–6 p.m. on May 27 and 28.
 Gear that is not picked up at one of these events will be given to each camper on their first day of camp.

 What are your policies regarding health and safety?

-• Camp staff members are all CPR- and first aid-certified and an EMT is onsite during camp.
+Camp staff are all CPR/first aid-certified and an EMT is onsite during camp.

-• Caregivers are the zoo’s most important partners in keeping our camp community healthy and safe.
-If your camper feels unwell or shows any signs of infectious illness (sore throat, new cough, difficulty breathing, vomiting, diarrhea, severe headache, or a fever at or above 100.4 degrees Fahrenheit) please do not send them to camp!
+Caregivers are the zoo’s most important partners in keeping our camp community healthy and safe.
+If your camper feels unwell or shows any signs of infectious illness (sore throat, new cough, difficulty breathing, vomiting, diarrhea, severe headache, or a fever at or above 100.4 degrees), please do not send them to camp!

 What happens if a camper gets sick at camp?

-If a camper doesn’t feel well at camp, caregivers will be called to pick them up.
-Campers who have symptoms of infectious illness must be tested for COVID-19.
-They may return to camp after receiving a negative COVID-19 test, if the camper has been fever-free for 24 hours and symptoms have improved.
+If a camper feels unwell at camp, caregivers will be called to pick up their camper.
+Campers may return to camp after they have been fever-free for 24 hours without the use of medication and symptoms have improved.

 What happens during the camp day?